FALL 2026 Course Catalog is Here

 Particular attention should be given to algebraic reasoning, which serves as a bridge between middle school mathematics and the higher-level coursework students will encounter in a UCVTS program.
 Students whose algebraic foundations are weak should address this specifically, not assume that overall mathematics practice will be sufficient.

-The language arts section typically includes reading comprehension passages across a range of genres and text types, followed by questions that require students to identify main ideas, draw inferences, interpret vocabulary in context, and evaluate an author’s reasoning or craft.
+The language arts section of the UCVTS entrance exam is one hour long and entirely multiple choice.
+Students will read passages drawn from a range of genres and text types, then answer questions that test their ability to identify main ideas, draw inferences, interpret vocabulary in context, and evaluate an author’s reasoning or purpose.

 How assessment scores are weighed alongside academic records.

-This integrated evaluation means that preparation cannot focus exclusively on the assessment.
-Families should be equally attentive to their child’s ongoing academic performance throughout middle school.
+This is why preparation cannot focus exclusively on the assessment.
+Families should be equally attentive to their child’s ongoing academic performance throughout middle school — particularly in 7th grade, where final grades contribute directly to the admissions formula, and in the first marking period of 8th grade, where the clock has already started.

 Building a preparation plan that addresses both dimensions.